lm-sys/lm-sys.github.io/blog/2024-05-17-category-hard.md

 ---
 title: "Introducing Hard Prompts Category in Chatbot Arena"
 author: "Tianle Li, Wei-Lin Chiang"
-date: "May 17, 2024"
+date: "May 20, 2024"
 previewImg: /images/blog/category_hard/preview.png
 ---

 ### Background

-We introduce **Hard Prompts**, a new and challenging category in the Chatbot Arena [Leaderboard](https://leaderboard.lmsys.org).
+Introducing **Hard Prompts**, a new and challenging category in the Chatbot Arena [Leaderboard](https://leaderboard.lmsys.org).

-Over the past few months, we have been hearing growing interests from the community in seeing more challenging prompts that push the limits of current language models.
-To address this demand, we are excited to introduce the **Hard Prompts** category, which features Arena's user prompts that are specifically designed to be more complex, demanding, and rigorous.
-These prompts are carefully curated to test the capabilities of the latest language models and to explore the boundaries of what they can achieve.
-We believe this new category can provide valuable insights into the strengths and weaknesses of different models in more challenging tasks.
+Over the past few months, the community has shown a growing interest in more challenging prompts that push the limits of current language models.
+To meet this demand, we are excited to introduce the **Hard Prompts** category.
+This category features user-submitted prompts from the Arena that are specifically designed to be more complex, demanding, and rigorous.
+Carefully curated, these prompts test the capabilities of the latest language models, providing valuable insights into their strengths and weaknesses in tackling challenging tasks.
+We believe this new category will offer insights into the models' performance on more difficult tasks.

 ### New Category: Hard Prompts!

-To evaluate the difficulty of a prompt, we define several hardness criteria such as domain knowledge, complexity, or problem-solving.
-A prompt that satisfies multiple criteria is considered to be more challenging and is assigned a higher hardness score.
-We then use these scores to create a new leaderboard category, **Hard Prompts**.
+To evaluate the difficulty of a prompt, we define several hardness criteria, such as domain knowledge, complexity, and problem-solving.
+Prompts that meet multiple criteria are considered more challenging and are assigned a higher hardness score.
+These scores help us create a new leaderboard category: **Hard Prompts**.

-In Figure 1, we present the ranking shift from English to Hard Prompts (English) .
-We observe **Llama-3-8B-Instruct**, which performs on par with **GPT-4-0314** on the English leaderboard, has seen a significant drop in ranking.
-This suggests that the model may struggle with the increased complexity and difficulty of the prompts in this new specialized category.
-Similarly, we observe **Claude-3-Opus** is now above **Llama-3-70B-Instruct** and slight improvement in **GPT-4o**.
+In Figure 1, we present the ranking shift from English to Hard Prompts (English).
+We observe that **Llama-3-8B-Instruct**, which performs comparably to **GPT-4-0314** on the English leaderboard, drops significantly in ranking.
+This suggests that the model may struggle with the increased complexity and difficulty of the prompts in this new category.
+We also observe **Claude-3-Opus** surpasses **Llama-3-70B-Instruct**, and **GPT-4o** shows slight improvement.

 <img src="/images/blog/category_hard/elo_comparison_1.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 85%"></img>
 <p style="color:gray; text-align: center;">Figure 1.
 Comparison between Chatbot Arena Category English vs Hard Prompts (English).
 We set gpt-4-0314 as anchor model.</p>

-We also observe notable improvements in **GPT-3.5-Turbo-1106/0125** and **Claude-2.1**, as well as **Phi-3**, which is trained to perform well in reasoning tasks.
+We also observe notable improvements in **GPT-3.5-Turbo-1106/0125** and **Claude-2.1**, as well as **Phi-3**, which is trained for reasoning tasks.

 <img src="/images/blog/category_hard/elo_comparison_2.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 85%"></img>
 <p style="color:gray; text-align: center;">Figure 2.
 Comparison between Chatbot Arena Category English vs Hard Prompts (English).
 We set mixtral-8x7b-instruct-v0.1 as anchor model.</p>